uber-archive/viewport-mercator-project/docs/api-reference/web-mercator-utils.md

 ### `normalizeViewportProps(viewport)`

-Apply mathematical constraints to viewport props.
 This will adjust the map center and zoom so that the projected map fits into the target viewport size without white gaps.

 Parameters:
 - `viewport` (Object)